THE WAY OF ZEN PRACTICE

 1. The Reason for the Dharma Assembly

-How then, World-Honored One, should good men or good women who awaken the mind to the Anuttara-samyak-sambodhi abide, and how should they subdue their minds?
+How then, World-Honored One, should good men or good women who are resolved to awaken the mind of Anuttara-samyak-saṃbodhi abide, and how should they subdue their minds?

 So be it, World-Honored One!
 Certainly with a great joy will I listen to you.